wuchen-huawei/Readme/Java-README.md

 - `ak` is the access key ID for your account.
 - `sk` is the secret access key for your account.
-- `projectId` is the ID of your project depending on your region which you want to operate.
+- `projectId` is the ID of your project depending on the region you want to operate.
-- `domainId` is the account ID of HUAWEI CLOUD.
+- `domainId` is the account ID of Huawei Cloud.
 - `securityToken` is the security token when using temporary AK/SK.

-You could use permanent AK plus SK **or** use temporary AK plus SK plus SecurityToken to complete credentials' configuration.
+You could use permanent AK and SK **or** use temporary AK and SK and SecurityToken to complete credentials' configuration.

 #### 2.1 Use Permanent AK&SK [:top:](#user-manual-top)